5 strategies I advise my clients to adopt as they start the new year

 “Any action is often better than no action, ....
 If it is a mistake, at least you learn something, in which case it's no longer a mistake.
 If you remain stuck, you learn nothing.”
 Eckhart Tolle, The Power of Now: A Guide to Spiritual Enlightenment

-Swadeck Taher OSK is a Chartered Accountant and Chartered Marketer running businesses and coaching/consulting/mentoring CEOs and entrepreneurs ranging from startups through family businesses to established top 100 companies in Mauritius.
-He is enjoying putting the expertise he developed over the last thirty years at senior leadership/directorship level at the disposal of his clients, business partners and other budding entrepreneurs.
+Swadeck Taher OSK is a Chartered Accountant (ICAEW) and a Chartered Marketer (CIM) running businesses and coaching, consulting, mentoring CEOs and entrepreneurs ranging from startups through family businesses to established top 100 companies in Mauritius.
+He enjoys sharing the expertise he developed over the last thirty years at senior leadership/directorship level with his clients, business partners and other budding entrepreneurs.

 Swadeck is also a GTD Practitioner and a Certified GTD Trainer.
 He helps others experience what the Productive Experience feels like and how they too can savour stress free productivity.